The credibility of the Turing test version is disputed

 Eugene Goostman PC fool man and passes the Turing test

-In a particularly "acidic" publication by Techdirt, it is reported that "Eugene Goostman" by Vladimir Veselov and Eugene Démchenko, awarded at an event organized by the University at the Royal Society in London, was not a "supercomputer" but a chatbot script specifically designed to mimic human conversation, so it's not an "artificial intelligence."
+In a particularly "bitter" article by Techdirt, it is stated that the "Eugene Goostman" of Vladimir Veselov and Eugene Demchenko, awarded at an event organized by the university at the Royal Society in London, was not some kind of "supercomputer" but a chatbot, i.e. a specifically designed to mimic human conversation, so it's not 'artificial intelligence'.

 Also, in this issue, the credibility of one of the organizers, Kevin Worwick of Reading University, is being questioned, who is accused of repeated misleading claims.